talfig/Sign-Language-Recognition/README.md

 1. **MediaPipe Hands Model**: This model detects and tracks hand landmarks in real-time, offering high accuracy in hand position recognition.
 It provides 21 key points (landmarks) for each hand and tracks multiple hands in a video frame, which are used for further sign classification.

-2. **PyTorch Classification Model**: Initially, a **ResNet18** model was tested but resulted in lower accuracy.
-Consequently, a pre-trained **MobileNet** architecture was adopted, which provides superior accuracy in classifying hand signs.
-The model has been trained using a dataset of hand sign images, with its weights stored in the file `asl_crop_v2_mobilenet_weights_epoch_10.pth`.
-This model outputs probabilities for different hand sign classes, and a confidence threshold is applied to ensure accurate predictions.
+2. **PyTorch Classification Model**: Initially, a custom CNN was developed and analyzed for accuracy optimization.
+Following this, **ResNet18** was tested but yielded lower accuracy.
+Consequently, a pre-trained **MobileNetV2** architecture was adopted, which provides superior accuracy in classifying hand signs.
+This model was fine-tuned using a dataset of hand sign images, with its weights saved in `asl_crop_v2_mobilenet_weights_epoch_10.pth`.
+The model outputs probabilities for different hand sign classes, applying a confidence threshold to ensure accurate predictions.

 ## Main Features